Booogyboooo2/JavascriptMethodModification/readme.md

 ### g.test(); // Result: test!
 ### ㅤ
 # Notes:
-### The class name when passed thru the MethodModif constructor the class must be its name (A string) not the actual class
+### The class name when passed thru the MethodModif constructor has to be its name (A string) not the actual class
 ### ex: new MethodModif(GooseV2) -> new MethodModif("GooseV2")